-The legacy plugin uses the Outside In viewer technology from Oracle (previously from Stellent).
+The plugin enables use of the Outside In viewer technology from Oracle (previously from Stellent).

-The Multiview plugin is a "legacy" solution and should only be used as a last resort.
+The Multiview plugin is a "legacy" solution and should only be used if you can't use an alternative, such as the viewers which come with Microsoft Office.
 See the alternative viewer recommendations below for alternatives.

-The plugin used to be called PD-QVP was renamed to MultiView in later versions.
+The plugin used to be called PD-QVP and was renamed to MultiView in later versions.

 The plugin comes with Opus but is disabled by default.